Skip to main content

 The current technology alert list is not published, but in the past, some of the fields that have been on it include nuclear technology; conventional munitions; rocket systems and unmanned air vehicle subsystems; navigation avionics; chemical, biotechnology, and biomedical engineering; remote sensing, imaging, and reconnaissance; and advanced computer and microtechnology.

-If you think your field of study may be on the list and you want more information, email the Office of Global Learning.
+If you think your field of study may be on the list and you want more information, email International Services.

 6 Attend your visa interview.